process-analytics/bpmn-visualization-examples/examples/diagram-fit-on-load/README.md

 ## ♻️ Usage
 ⚠️ In order to avoid having to many content in the README, we simplify it.
 You can find all the content of the example in [diagram-fit-on-load.js](diagram-fit-on-load.js).

-1. Declare the graph container with a fixed width & a fixed height
+1. Declare the BPMN container with a fixed width & a fixed height
 ```css
 .bpmn-container {
     /* use absolute values for height to ensure that the vertical diagram is not fully displayed when the page is opened. */